Tel: 203.855.1400 or E-mail

 The HealthDay news service, a division of ScoutNews, LLC, provides daily health news for both consumers and medical professionals.
 The news service is headquartered in Norwalk, CT.

-The HealthDay editorial staff hails from for some of the largest media companies, with expertise in health and medical journalism.
+The HealthDay editorial staff hails from some of the largest media companies, with expertise in health and medical journalism.
 Our editors and writers have won most of the major journalism awards, including the Pulitzer Prize, the National Headliners Award, and top prizes from Associated Press Managing Editors.

 The professional news service, Physician's Briefing, provides up-to-the-minute daily news about the latest research in medical journals, presentations at medical conferences, and government initiatives that affect the way physicians and other health professionals practice medicine.